gage-faulkner/LFWebConfigMgr/README.md

 ---

 ### FAQ
+- **When I click the "Download" link below, Google Chrome says this file could be dangerous and only says "Discard"**
+  - Google Chrome automatically identifies applications that aren't downloaded regularly (meaning thousands of times by thousands of users.)
+Because this application is newly-created and isn't downloaded by users all over the world, Google takes the secure approach.
+This is a good thing but we want to bypass it.
+Click the "Up" arrow beside "Discard" and click, "Keep anyway."
 - **I'm hitting "Apply" but I get an error!**
   - Please forward the error message to your manager.
 These will need to be handled on a case-by-case basis.
 - **I'm hitting "Apply" and it says it went through successfully, but it doesn't seem to have worked!"**